How to Play Outdoor Hockey

 Once the attacker on the back-line begins to push the ball out, the defenders on the back line may move into the circle, and do their best to stop the other team from scoring.

-A penalty stroke is a shot taken on goal by a chosen player and defended only by the goalkeeper.
-(All other players must stand outside the circle, about 23 metres/25 yards away.)
-A penalty stroke may be awarded for a few reasons, the most common being an offence by a defender in the circle to prevent the probable scoring of a goal.
+In a penalty stroke, a shot is taken on goal by a chosen player and defended only by the goalkeeper.
 The shot is taken from a spot 6.4 meters (7 yards) directly in front of the goal.
-Match time is stopped when a penalty stroke is being taken.
+All other players must stand outside the circle, about 23 metres/25 yards away.
+Match time is stopped while a penalty stroke is being taken.

 Duration of a match

 A regulation length hockey match lasts 70 minutes - which is broken into two halves of 35 minutes each with an interval of between 5 and 10 minutes.

 The team with the most goals at the end of the 70 minutes is the winner.
 It is also possible for a match to end in a draw (or tie).
 But in some matches - such as during the Hockey World Cup or Olympics, or in a championship game - there must be a winner.
 In those cases, a match which is tied at the end of regulation time, then goes into extra time (the first team to score in extra time wins), and if necessary, to a penalty stroke competition.